1. Cost of Living

 You need a Social Security Number for the use of public care facilities such as the hospital and the doctor.
 Unfortunately, a Social Security Number is not enough.
 You also need a public health card, a TSI (Tarjeta Sanitaria Individual).
 You can apply for this when you have a Social Security Number and you are registered with the municipality, better known as 'Empadronamiento'.
 Don’t worry, we will explain how you arrange all of this.

 A Social Security number is personal and is used in Spain to determine how much you have earned and paid in taxes.
 If you become unemployed, you can receive a benefit, depending on the number of years you have worked and how much you have earned.
-To apply for your own Social Security Number, go to the nearest Tesorería General de la Seguridad Social and fill in the following documents:
+To apply for your own Social Security Number, checkout the article below.

 As mentioned, you need your Social Security Number before you get your Empadronamiento.
 If you are going to live in Barcelona, it is mandatory to register with the municipality.
 In contrast, this process is well organised.
 The Empadronamiento is a civil registration and gives you access to education and social care, among other things.
 Your registration is arranged within 5 minutes and you do not have to make an appointment in advance.
 It is even easier to complete the Empadronamiento online.
 Read the article below to find out exactly what you have to do!